Short-Term Rental vs Long-Term Rental Tax Rules

 Why Short-Term Rentals Can Reduce Taxes More Effectively

-Short-term rentals create a unique opportunity because they may be treated as non-passive activities.
+Short-term rentals can create a unique tax advantage because they may be treated as non-passive activities.

 This matters because: